-Confident Trump cements power amid apparent chaos

-(CNN)At it unfolded, the last week felt like a chaotic three-ring circus stretching out across the globe, with Donald Trump as its jubilant ringmaster.
+Why Donald Trump's wild week matters.
+A lot.

+(CNN)Here are some of the things Donald Trump did in a week that at first appeared to be an incoherent torrent of unrelated events but may end up being one of the most significant of his presidency:

-The President tore at the fabric of the Western alliance, challenged American values at home and abroad, praised autocrats and adopted their rhetoric and positions.
+He tore at the fabric of the Western alliance, challenged American values at home and abroad, praised autocrats and adopted their rhetoric and positions.
 He blamed Democrats for his own policy of separating kids from undocumented migrant parents and set off a trade war with China.
 After meeting North Korean leader Kim Jong Un in an epochal encounter in Singapore, he shocked the world by saying the murderous dictator loved his people.
 And back home, another round of primaries and clashes with the cowed congressional GOP only served to cement his power over his party.

-Yet while the President plunged into a staggering range of issues and controversies, there was a method to his madness.
+Yet while the President plunged into a staggering range of issues and controversies, there was a method to it all.

-The week that started with a schism at the G7 summit in Canada and ended with his tour-de-force with reporters at the White House was one of the most significant yet in the Trump presidency.

 More than ever before, Trump imposed his personality and political will on Washington and the world.
 He went further than ever in crafting an alternative reality around his White House that may be misleading but has enthralled millions of people.